Revival Sermon: Wrestling for the Power

 A Sermon on Isaiah 63:15-19Read more

-Has God turned His back on the Church?
+Has God turned His back on the church?
 Why does it seem that the people of God are powerless today?
-Dr. Martyn Lloyd-Jones expounds upon a prayer of Isaiah in which the prophet recognizes the character of God and reviews the history of His people in Isaiah 63:15-19.
-In the prayer, we find hope for the people of Israel, but more importantly we find hope for ourselves.
-Dr. Lloyd-Jones covers the characteristics of Isaiah’s prayer so as to show what our prayers should contain.
+In this sermon on Isaiah 63:15–19 titled “Revival Sermon: Wrestling for the Power,” Dr. Martyn Lloyd-Jones expounds upon a prayer of Isaiah in which the prophet recognizes the character of God and reviews the history of His people.
+In the prayer is found hope for the people of Israel, but more importantly, the Christian finds hope for themselves.
+Dr. Lloyd-Jones covers the characteristics of Isaiah’s prayer to show what prayers should contain.
 He notes the prayer’s urgency, importunity, emotion, and pleading.
 Isaiah is wrestling with God in his prayer—pleading for the nation of Israel, deeply aware of their sins and yet boldly petitioning God to have mercy.
 Isaiah begins by worshiping God, and then he notes his subsisting relationship with God.
 He asks where God’s strength and mercy are to be found.
-Finally, he pleads with God to look again upon his people and have mercy on them.
+Finally, he pleads with God to look again upon His people and have mercy on them.
 Dr. Lloyd-Jones takes time to carefully explain some difficult words of the prayer in which Isaiah asks why God has hardened their hearts.
-Do you find yourself wrestling with God?
-Listen to this sermon and may your prayers resemble those of Isaiah.

 Additional Scripture Translations